aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOT" h2="Transform EML to DOT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This can be useful for a variety of reasons, such as making emails easier to read, or to make them compatible with different email clients.

+<h2>How Aspose.Total Helps for EML to DOT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert emails from EML to HTML and then from HTML to DOT.

+The [Aspose.Email for C++](https://products.aspose.com/email/cpp/) API can be used to convert EML files to HTML.
+This API provides a wide range of features, such as the ability to read and write emails in various formats, and the ability to convert emails from one format to another.

+The [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API can then be used to export HTML to DOT.
+This API provides a range of features for working with documents, such as the ability to create, edit, and convert documents from one format to another.

+By using both of these APIs, developers can easily convert emails from EML to DOT.
+Aspose.Total for C++ provides developers with a comprehensive suite of APIs that can be used to create powerful applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}